airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 In example Stick connection place is - `ttyUSB0`.

 Then you need to configure it.
-Before start Zigbee2MQTT we need to edit the configuration.yaml file.
+Before starting Zigbee2MQTT we need to edit the configuration.yaml file.
 This file contains the configuration which will be used by Zigbee2MQTT.:

 ```bash
 nano /opt/zigbee2mqtt/data/configuration.yaml
 ```

-For a basic configuration, the default settings are probably good.
-We just need to change statements:
+Basic configuration needs a few adjustments.
+Change the following statements:
  - `homeassistant:` to `true`.
 It will automatically connect sensors to Home Assistant.
- - uncommit `user` and `password`statements on `mqtt` and fill them with our username and password from MQTT Broker.(You create it in the previous article.)
+ - uncomment `user` and `password`statements under `mqtt` and fill them with your username and password from MQTT Broker.(You created them it in the previous article.)
  - change port in `serial`-> `port` to `/dev/stick_connection_place>`.
 In example `/dev/ttyUSB0`.

-Ready configuration file will look like:
+Adjusted configuration file should look like:

 ```shell
 # Home Assistant integration (MQTT discovery)